fmaussion/teaching/linux_tutorial.rst

 The Linux `distribution <https://en.wikipedia.org/wiki/Linux_distribution>`_ used at the university is `CentOS <https://www.centos.org/>`_ (version 6.7), and the `desktop environment <https://en.wikipedia.org/wiki/Desktop_environment>`_ is `Gnome <https://en.wikipedia.org/wiki/GNOME>`_.
 These details are not very important, since you will see that most of the applications we will use are similar to those in windows.
 For example, you will recognise the Firefox icon on the task bar.

 Open a terminal
 ---------------

 To open a terminal window, click on the "Terminal" icon from the ``Applications/System Tools`` menu.
-You can add an icon to your "quick llounch" taskbar simply by dragging the icon to it.
+You can add an icon to your "quick launch" taskbar simply by dragging the icon to it.

 A terminal window should appear with a ``$`` prompt, waiting for you to start entering commands.